andrew-aitchison/gdal/doc/source/drivers/raster/vrc.rst

 VRC -- ViewRanger Chart Image File Format
 ================================================================================

-.. versionadded:: not before 3.9
+.. versionadded:: not before 3.10

-.. shortname:: ViewrangerVRC
+.. shortname:: ViewRangerVRC

 .. built_in_by_default:: ???
 Uses the same png and zlib libraries as the PNG driver.